rcl-ssl/docs/authorization/aad-account.md

 ![image](../images/authorization_signin/subscribe-aad-user-member.png)

-- You can use this new AAD organization account to login in to any of the RCL Portal.
+- You will need to associate this new AAD organization account to login in to the RCL SSL Portal.

-# Sign In

-You should now sign in to the Azure Portal using the existing or new AAD Work or School account.

-It is strongly recommended that you sign in with this AAD Work or School account in the Azure Portal when you subscribe to the RCL SSL Portal in the Azure Marketplace.

 # Access Control

 To access resources in you Microsoft Azure account a further step is required.
-Your AAD Work or School account must be an 'Administrator' or 'Owner' on the subscription containing your azure resources.
+Your AAD Work or School account must be an 'Administrator' or 'Owner' in the Subscription containing your azure resources.

 Refer to the following link for more information :